LibraryOfCongress/concordia/docs/how-we-work.md

 # Git branching strategy

-We will have two long-lived git branches, `master` and `staging`.
+We have two long-lived git branches, `master` and `release`.

-`master` will continuously deploy to our production environment.
+The `master` branch continuously deploys to our development environment.

-`staging` will continuously deploy to our staging environment.
+The `release` branch continuously deploys to our staging environment.
-Our staging environment will be on AWS and only accessible through the library's network.
+Our development and staging environments are on AWS and only accessible through the Library's network.

 ## Starting new work

-When someone begins new work, they cut a new branch from `staging` and name it after their work, perhaps `feature1`.
+When someone begins new work, they cut a new branch from `master` and name it after their work, perhaps `feature1`.
 New changes are pushed to the feature branch origin.
-Continuous Integration (CI) will be triggered on PR to `staging`.

-## Merging to `staging`

-When new work is complete, we set up a Pull Request (PR) from `feature1` to `staging`.
-Discussion about, and approval of changes by either the technical lead, Product Owner or both happens in the PR interface in GitHub

-Once this new work is approved we close the PR, which merges the code.
-From here, our CI pipeline will build the new changes on the `staging` branch.
-Next, our CD pipeline will deploy the new work to our staging environment.

 ## Merging to `master`

+When new work is complete, we set up a Pull Request (PR) from `feature1` to `master`.
+Discussion about, and approval of changes by either the Technical Lead, Product Owner or both happens in the PR interface in GitHub.

+Once this new work is approved we merge the code, which closes the PR.
+From here, our CI pipeline will build the new changes on the `master` branch.
+Next, our CD pipeline will deploy the new work to our development environment.

+## Merging to `release`

-Once a new body of work is merged to `staging` (likely via multiple PRs) and any manual QA work has finished in the staging environment, we set up a PR from `staging` to `master`.
+Once the development work on a sprint is completed, we set up a PR from `master` to `release`.

-This constitutes a new production release.
+This constitutes a new release candidate.
 Any last-minute discussion, as well as approval happens in the PR interface.
-Once approved by the technical lead, product owner or both and merged, CI runs for `master` branch to the production environments.
+Once approved by the Technical Lead, Product Owner or both and merged, CI runs for `release` branch to the staging environment.

-## Race conditions on merges to staging
+## Tagging and deploying to production

-Imagine two PRs called A and B are open against the `staging` branch.
-The two PRs both change code in the same file.
-Now, we merge PR A to staging.
-After this merge PR B will report that it is "unmergeable" in GitHub.
-This is because `staging` contains the changes from PR A, but PR B does not contain those changes -- git doesn't know what to do.

-In this case we have a couple options.

-1. Rebase: `git rebase B_branch staging`.
-Rebasing the branch replays all of the commits from B on top of the _new_ `staging` branch (which now contains changes from A). **Rebasing is the preferred method for handling these issues.** Push the `B_branch` and you'll be able to use GitHub to close the PR.
-2. Manual conflict resolution.
-Instead of using the GitHub UI to merge the PR, execute the merge locally. `git checkout staging && git merge B_branch`.
-Git will report merge conflicts, which you can resolve locally, manually, using your editor.
-When you're done push the `staging` branch and close the PR in GitHub
+When the `release` branch has been fully tested in the staging environment, we create a GitHub release with a tag on the `release` branch.

+Either trigger a Jenkins build manually or wait for continuous integration for the `release` branch to kick in.
+This will build a cleanly tagged versioned release candidate and upload the docker images to Amazon Elastic Container Registry.

+To deploy to production, create a new task revision for the `concordia-prod` task which updates the version numbers of the docker containers to match the recently built cleanly tagged release candidate.
+Update the production service to use the new task definition revision.
+Monitor the health check endpoint to ensure the service is updated to the proper version.

-## Patching production/master
+## Patching production mid-sprint

-Imagine that many PRs have been merged to `staging`, and you find a problem in production that needs a quick fix.
-At this point `staging` has moved far past `master`.
-In this case we code the fix to production in a new branch cut from `master`, maybe called `prod_fix`.
-We set up a PR against `master` for reiew and discussion.
+If a problem is identified in production that needs a quick fix, we code the fix to production in a new branch cut from `release`, maybe called `prod_fix`.
+We set up a PR against `release` for review and discussion.

-Any QA or manual testing will take place in a one-off environment deployed from the `prod_fix` branch; with the Azure PaaS we could manually deploy to an empty Deployment Slot.
-Once the PR on `master` is merged CI/CD takes care of deployment to the production environment.

-Now we have to bring those new changes in master back into staging.
-We use rebase again: `git rebase staging master`.
+Any QA or manual testing will take place in the staging environment deployed from the `release` branch.
+Once the release is tagged and deployed to production, we have to bring those new changes in release back into master.
+We use rebase again: `git rebase master release`.

 ## Code quality and review process

 Code reviews are about keeping code clean and limiting technical debt.
 We will look for things that increase technical debt or create an environment where technical debt can be introduced easily later.
-Each pull request will be reviewed by the technical lead or assigend reviewer.
-As a reviewer, they will look closely to untested code, if there are tests that they are testing what they're supposed to, that they are following the Library's code standards.
+Each pull request will be reviewed by the technical lead or assigned reviewer.
+As a reviewer, they will look closely for untested code, if there are tests that they are testing what they're supposed to, that they are following the Library's code standards.

 ### Ensuring your work follows the Library's coding standards